uicperformance/minvec/README.md

 ### Iterative Vector Min

-In `iterative.c`, implement a vectorized `arraymin()` function using a combination of C and inline assembly.
+In `iterative.c`, implement a vectorized `arraymin()` function using a combination of C and inline assembly (or, if you prefer, C vector intrinsics).
 You may assume that the input size is a multiple of 64 64-bit integers.
-Similar to what we did in class, use a C for-loop, and an inline assembly loop body using the VPMINSD/SQ instruction to produce a vector of up to 64 values, one of which is the smallest.
+Similar to what we did in class, use a C for-loop, and an inline assembly loop body using the VPMINSD/SQ (sometimes this appears to be called VMINSD instead) instruction to produce a vector of up to 64 values, one of which is the smallest.
 Then, finish the job after the loop using another chunk of inline assembly, to compute the single minimum value.
 For this part, consider using a combination of the instructions VPSHUFD, VPERM2I128, VALIGNR.

 What's faster, using the 512-bit (zmm) AVX512, the 256-bit (ymm) AVX2 or 128-bit (xmm) AVX instructions?
 Plot cycles/op vs. input size.
 How does this compare the vectorized C version?